Taiwanese Translations – Typesetting | Subtitling | Voice-overs

 We offer a professional English and foreign language subtitling service producing both open- and closed-caption subtitles in over 50 languages.
 Adelphi always produces all of its subtitles in-house — we never outsource any of the work, thereby maintaining confidentiality, consistency and quality.
 We can produce your subtitling in any video format required including MOV, MPEG-2, WMV, FLV and MP4.

-Subtitling services by Adelphi, click video to play
+Subtitling services by Adelphi, click the video to play

 Please visit our subtitling page here